marcinjahn/technology-notebook/src/docs/index.md

 # footer: Made by Marcin Jahn with VuePress
 ---

-My name is [Marcin Jahn](/meta/who-am-i.md), welcome to my notebook!
+My name is [Marcin Jahn](/meta/who-am-i.md), I am a software engineer and technology enthusiast.
+Welcome to my notebook!

 This website is a place for various IT topics that I felt the need to write down.
 If you find any of the contents useful, that's great!
 You can find out more about how this website was built (and why) [here](/meta/this-website.md).

-Selected publications:
+Some of the publications:

 - [ASP.NET
 Core